 The Dutch State Treasury Agency (DSTA), known in the Netherlands as the Agentschap, finances the Dutch State by efficiently managing the national debt and public money in the treasury, and by setting up the state's payment system.

-Dutch State debt | Data
+Dutch State Debt | Data

-The total outstanding debt amount as of 31 May is € 415,077,941,545.17.
+The total outstanding debt amount as of 31 March 2026 is €442.701.153.142,76.

 Here you can find the latest DSL and DTC issuance calendars.